open-telemetry/opentelemetry-collector-contrib/extension/remotetapextension/README.md

   remotetap:
 ```

-The full list of settings exposed for this exporter are documented [here](./config.go).
+The full list of settings exposed for this extension are documented [here](./config.go).